SarettaCordi/HW5-group19/README.md

 The <b><>Code</b> section contains the following files:

 - <code>Homework_5.ipynb</code>:
-  The main script, containing with the code of our analysis.
+  The main script, containing the code of our analysis, and the relative outputs.